Peddie-dev/alx-graphql-0x00/episode/README.md

 }
 ```

-Each file below corresponds to a specific episode (IDs 1–4).
+Each file below corresponds to a specific episode (Pages 1–4).